RajatJangra2653/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

 ## Exercise 2: Integrate an Active Directory forest with an Azure Active Directory tenant

+In this exercise, you'll integrate an on-premises Active Directory forest with an Azure Active Directory tenant.
+This includes creating an Azure AD tenant, activating an EMS E5 trial, configuring an Azure AD user for administration, and setting up the DNS suffix in the Contoso AD forest.
+You'll also install Microsoft Entra ID Connect, enable the Active Directory Recycle Bin, initiate and verify directory synchronization, and configure Hybrid Azure AD join before performing the join itself.

 ### Task 1: Create an Azure Active Directory tenant and activate an EMS E5 trial

 In this task, you will create an Azure Active Directory tenant with the following settings: